paritytech/soketto/RELEASING.md

 5. Update `CHANGELOG.md` to reflect the difference between this release and last.
 If you're unsure of what to add, check with the Tools team.

-    One way to gain some inspiration about what to write is by looking through the commit history since the last version (eg `git log --pretty LAST_VERSION_TAG..HEAD`).
+    One way to gain some inspiration on what to write is to look at the [closed PRs](https://github.com/paritytech/soketto/pulls?q=is%3Apr+is%3Aclosed).

-    Alternately, look at the commit history: https://github.com/paritytech/soketto/commits/develop.
+    You can also look through the commit history to find the code changes since the last release (eg `git log --pretty LAST_VERSION_TAG..HEAD`).

 6. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.